 Mitsubishi Motors shares closed 13.4 percent higher after the Nikkei business daily reported Peugeot, Europe's second-biggest carmaker, may take a 30-50 percent stake for up to 300 billion yen ($3.4 billion).

 Peugeot shares were up 0.4 percent by 1040 GMT.

-In the car sector there is overcapacity in the the world and in case of overcapacity there could be consoldation French Finance and Economy Minister Christine Lagarde told LCI television.
+In the car sector there is overcapacity in the world and in case of overcapacity there could be consolidation French Finance and Economy Minister Christine Lagarde told LCI television.
 That Peugeot and Mitsubishi have been talking to each other for a while is a good thing, she said.

 The Nikkei newspaper said top management at Mitsubishi were ready to accept a majority acquisition of the company by Peugeot if conditions were right.